 - Replace the 1960s aluminum windows with energy-efficient and historically-accurate wooden replacements.

 - Construct an entrance on the south side that would comply with the Americans with Disabilities Act (ADA).

-OPN has been chosen to create the preliminary design and specification documents for Phase One with a construction bid date projected for September, 2020.
+OPN has been chosen to create the preliminary design and specification documents for Phase One with a construction bid date projected for mid-February, 2021.